squinkylabs/SqHarmony/docs/phasepatterns.md

 ### The controls

 Shift amount is a fixed shift that is added to the other shift sources.
-It currently has a range of 0..4.
+It currently has a range of 0..1, although the "Range" button can greatly extend this.

+Range multiple the the range of the Shift amount knob, all the way up to 0.100.

 The RIB buttons (labeled "+" and "-") trigger a new varying shift cycle when they are pressed.
 This causes an LED to go on and the shift will start to change.
 Once the RIB generator gets to the end (Dur or Total), it stops and the led goes off.